-If you don’t believe in Curse, read this story of the curse of Royal Wodeyar family and let us know if you still don’t believe in Curse.
+If you don’t believe in Curse, read this story of the curse of Royal Wodeyar family and we bet you’ll start believing in the Curse.

 Curse of Royal Wodeyar Family: